 Although network segmentation and microsegmentation are often used interchangeably, they’re completely different concepts.

-Network segmentation is best used for north-south traffic (i.e., the traffic that moves into and out of the network).
-With network segmentation, an entity, such as a user, is trusted once inside a designated zone of the network.
+Network segmentation is best used for north-south traffic (into and out of a network).
+Organizations typically build network segments via VLANs or firewalls, with the segments (zones) based on geographic region or existing network tiers—data, applications, or network.
+With network segmentation, an entity such as a user is trusted once inside a given zone.

-Microsegmentation, on the other hand, is best used for east-west traffic, or traffic that moves across the data center or cloud network—server-to-server, application-to-server, and so on.
+Microsegmentation is best used for east-west traffic (across the data center or cloud network—server-to-server, application-to-server, etc.).
 Simply put, network segmentation is like a castle’s outer walls and moat, whereas microsegmentation is like the guards standing at each of the castle’s interior doors.

 How Microsegmentation Works

-Microsegmentation solutions create secure zones that allow companies to isolate workloads from one another and secure them individually.
-They’re designed to enable granular (hence, “micro”) partitioning of network traffic to provide greater resistance to cyberattacks.
+Microsegmentation solutions create secure zones that allow companies to isolate workloads or virtual machines (VMs) from one another and secure them individually.
+They’re designed to enable granular partitioning of network traffic to provide greater resistance to cyberattacks.

-Applying segmentation rules down to the workload level or application allows IT to reduce the attack surface, lowering the risk of an attacker moving from one compromised workload or application to another.
+Applying segmentation rules at the workload or application level allows IT to reduce the attack surface, lowering the risk of an attacker moving from one compromised workload or application to another.

 Why Legacy Segmentation Approaches Don’t Work